OpenAgricultureFoundation/openag-device-software/docs/install/install_beaglebone_black_wireless_development_source.md

 7. Update & Upgrade Software
 ```
 sudo apt-get update -y
  sudo apt-get upgrade -y
-# When prompted, choose to not use the robotics cape
+# When prompted, choose to not use the robotics cape and select none for the initial boot program
 ```
 7. Clone project repository
 ```